rma92/rm_telnet_chat/Readme.md

 Upon connection, a welcome message is provided to users (see `queueWelcomeMessage()` ).
 All users see messages from all users.

 The main network processing is in a single long function (it's difficult to split this into smaller functions).
-Most other activity that gets called a lot (e.g. message queuing) is in additional functions.
-The basic structure -- the main function calls the `srv()` function and provides the port number on which to listen.
+Most other activity that gets called often (e.g. message queuing) is in additional functions.
+The basic structure -- the `main` function calls the `srv()` function and provides the port number on which to listen.
 This function then sets up the WinSock/socket listener, sets the socket to non-blocking, and begins the select loop (the infinite while loop).

 All connections listen for something to read.
 Sockets only listen for write activity when there is a message to be sent.